andrew-ashbaugh/Ludare_Interview_Exercise/README.md

 Build Instructions
 -------------------------
-In case build settings aren't saved, Make sure default resolution is 1920x1080, and under aspect ratio, click 16:9.
+In case build settings aren't saved, ensure scene order: Startup, Main Menu, Level_1 Make sure default resolution is 1920x1080, and under aspect ratio, click 16:9.
 You can then build and run the game.

 -------------------------
 Play Instructions